 First of all, the goldfish’s tank mates need to be able to thrive in the same water conditions as the goldfish.
-This means similar pH levels, water hardness levels, and temperatures too, plus of course the difference between salt water and fresh water.
+This means similar pH levels, water hardness levels, and temperatures too, plus of course, the difference between saltwater and freshwater.
 You can’t house fish together when they need different types of water parameters to stay healthy, with the most important thing to keep in mind being that goldfish like fairly cold water.

 Another thing to keep in mind before buying any tank mates for your goldfish is the spatial requirements of all fish.
-Just remember that the more fish you have the bigger the tank needs to be.
-Another rule to follow is to not get any fish which are much bigger or faster than your goldfish, especially ones that may be territorial and aggressive, because this is a great way to see your goldfish get eaten.
+Just remember that the more fish you have, the bigger the tank needs to be.
+Another rule to follow is not to get any fish which are much bigger or faster than your goldfish, especially ones that may be territorial and aggressive because this is a great way to see your goldfish get eaten.

 On that same note, if you get smaller fish, make sure that they are quick enough to get away from your goldfish, or that they seem unappealing as a snack at the very least, because your goldfish may indeed try to eat smaller fish which it might view as prey.